Back to docs

 Automatic Version History

-Strayfiles automatically saves a version snapshot every time you save a note.
+Strayfiles automatically saves a version snapshot every time you save a note with changes.
+If the content is unchanged, no new version is created.
 View previous versions, compare changes, and restore if needed.

 How It Works